 The learning process of students should be monitored through continuous appraisal and regular assessment.
 It not only helps teachers to evaluate students, but also students to evaluate themselves.
 The monitoring is done by the staff of the department based on participation of students in various teaching / learning activities.
 It may be structured and assessment done by using checklists that assess various aspects.

 The learning out comes to be assessed include:

 - Personal Attitudes,

 - Acquisition of Knowledge,

-- Clinical and operative skills,
+- Clinical and operative skills, skills of performing necessary tests/experiments

 - Teaching skills.

+- Documentation skills

 Personal Attitudes: